DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 * F9 - To view colliders and logic of the game
 * F10 - God mode

+## Special mechanics

+You can push yourself into the air once for each time you leave the ground.
+That means double jump when you leave the gound with a hop or one jump if you are already in a free fall.

+There is a hook you might need to use in order to complete the level.
+When you throw it, the hook goes horizontally perpendicular to the player, and if it touches a wall it drags the player towards said wall.

 ## Credits

 ### Art

-	Sprites of the character and the background: "Foggy Cliffs - Fantasy Tileset" Nauris Amatnieks (https://twitter.com/Namatnieks)
+	Sprites and tilesets of the character and the maps: "Foggy Cliffs - Fantasy Tileset" Nauris Amatnieks (https://twitter.com/Namatnieks)

 ### Music